-A Person of Pakistani Origin
+A Person of Pakistani Origins

 Ziauddin Sardar is an award-winning, internationally renowned writer, futurist and cultural critic.
 A former New Statesman columnist and Equality and Human Rights Commissioner, he has authored many books, including Desperately Seeking Paradise: Journeys of a Sceptical Muslim; Reading the Qur'an; and Mecca: The Sacred City.
-He is editor of the influential quarterly, Critical Muslim.
+He is editor of the influential quarterly Critical Muslim.